Life on a Postie Bike.. Around Australia

 It’s not hard to understand the attraction of life on the road in Australia.
 Hundreds of travellers migrate north every winter soaking up the sun, enjoying the distant horizon and gazing in awe at the stars from outback camps.
 Some of the lucky ones live permanently on the road in luxury mobile homes or campers, with a different mountain or water view every few weeks.

-What is more difficult to comprehend is why anyone would want to do it on a Postie Bike and a live in a hiking tent.
-Jacqui Kennedy has been doing just that for 3 years, travelling over 55,000 kilometres on her trusty CT110 bike called Mo.
+What is maybe more difficult to comprehend is why anyone would want to do it on a POSTIE BIKE and a live in a hiking tent!
+But this is exactly what Jacqui Kennedy has been doing since 2014, travelling over 55,000 kilometres on her trusty CT110 bike called Mo.

 “Mo is a 110cc ex-Auspost bike, top speed 75km/h on a good day and he steers like a washing machine,“ says Jacqui, “He has been a faithful companion and like most men, as long as you keep the fluids topped up, he is happy.”